ammar-homaida-statistics/easystatisticsacademy/modeling/assumptions/outliers/index.md

       <strong>Core message:</strong>

       <p>
-        Outliers are observations that differ substantially from the overall data pattern.
-Some outliers exert strong influence on regression results, making diagnostic evaluation an essential part of responsible modeling.
+        Outliers are unusual observations that may exert substantial influence on regression models.
+Identifying and understanding them is essential because they can affect coefficients, residual behavior, and statistical conclusions.
       </p>

     </div>